daniel-g/dagaval/Resume.en.markdown

 Crowd Interactive (August 2009 - March 2011)
 -----------------
 ### CapLinked.
 The Hybrid Group in partnership with Crowd Interactive.
 Developer
-* Description: System for managing the relation between companies and investors.
+* Description: Platform for private companies, investors, and their advisors to network, manage a capital raise or asset sale, and exchange updates.
-* Tasks: Development of tasks such as the recommendations system, industries - users mapping and bug fixing.
+* Tasks: Recommendations system, industries - users mapping and bug fixing among others.
 * Key Technologies: Ruby on Rails, javascript, rspec, cucumber
 * Link: <http://caplinked.com>